 On a clear day, you will see it standing proud from Quito, or as you pass it on the Tren Crucero.

-You can visit Cotopaxi as part of a day trip from Quito and there are many companies like The Biking Dutchman who offer biking tours down this burning mountain.
+You can visit Cotopaxi as part of a day trip from Quito with many tour companies offering biking tours down this burning mountain.
 Not a bad way to take in some pretty impressive views across the Ecuadorian Andes, from the side of an active volcano!

 Transportation: Public transportation is really cheap in Ecuador, but why use buses when you can get a taxi for a fraction of what it would cost at home.
 Uber is not (yet) used in Ecuador, however excellent alternatives include Cabify and Easytaxi.
 An average ride in Quito from the Old Town to the Mariscal will cost around $3.

 Tour operator: We travelled most of Ecuador independently, as well as using the services of the excellent gay owned tour company Ishpingo tours, in particular for our gay cruise to the Galapagos and guided tours in Quito.
 Ishpingo guides are all locals who are passionate about what they do.
 We've teamed up with Ishpingo to offer our readers an exclusive 5% discount for any bookings when quoting NOMADIC5 in your enquiry to them or filling out the form below.

 Travel insurance: Whether you go diving, hiking or just lay on the beach all day long, you need travel insurance.
 We use World Nomads because they offer considerable coverage especially for adventurous travellers.
 They also make it easy to make a claim as it’s all done online.